 The key points here are to keep your carbs below 50g per day and alter these depending on your activity level.
 For example, if you’re sedentary most of the week, keep your carbs to as little as 20g per day to stay in ketosis.

-The way keto works is by using fat stores for energy, which happens when your carb intake is significantly reduced.
-Therefore, adding in foods that contain more healthy fats into your diet, like mackerel, salmon, fatty meat, and nuts, will naturally induce, and help you stay in ketosis.
-You can learn more about this in our guide about what to eat on a keto diet.
+Keto uses fat stores for energy, which happens when your carb intake is significantly reduced.
+Therefore, adding foods that contain more healthy fats into your diet, like mackerel, salmon, fatty meat, and nuts, will naturally induce and help you stay in ketosis.
+You can learn more about this in our guide about what to eat on a keto diet

-If you’ve reached ketosis but are struggling to remain there and find yourself slipping in and out, then implying these seven practical tips will significantly make a difference to your progress.
+If you’ve reached ketosis but are struggling to remain there and find yourself slipping in and out, these seven practical tips will significantly improve your progress.